 We may also experience impacts from market downturns and changes in consumer behavior related to pandemic fears as a result of COVID-19.
 For example, we have experienced a recent decline in demand in our global businesses as a result of the impact of efforts to contain the spread of COVID-19.
 In addition, our customers may choose to delay or abandon projects on which we provide products.
 We may also experience adverse impacts on demand and sales volumes from industries that are sensitive to economic downturns and volatility in commodity prices.
 If these adverse impacts continue, our stock price and the operating performances of our businesses could be adversely affected, which could require us to incur material impairment, restructuring or other charges.
-For example, in the quarter ended March 31, 2020, we were required to record impairment charges to goodwill and indefinite-lived intangible assets related to PM Group.
+For example, during the quarter ended June 30, 2020, our revenues were impacted significantly and for the quarter ended March 31, 2020, we were required to record impairment charges to goodwill and indefinite-lived intangible assets related to PM Group.

-The impact of COVID-19 has caused significant uncertainty and volatility in the credit markets.
+Further, the impact of COVID-19 has caused significant uncertainty and volatility in the credit markets.
 We rely on the credit markets to provide us with liquidity to operate and grow our businesses beyond the liquidity that our operating cash flows provide.
 If our access to capital were to become significantly constrained or if costs of capital increased significantly due the impact of COVID-19, including volatility in the capital markets, or other factors, then our financial condition, results of operations and cash flows could be adversely affected.

-If the COVID-19 pandemic becomes more pronounced in our global markets, resurges in markets recovering from the spread of COVID-19, or if another significant natural disaster or pandemic were to occur in the future, our operations in areas impacted by such events could experience further adverse financial impacts due to market changes and other resulting events and circumstances.
+Lastly, if the COVID-19 pandemic becomes more pronounced in our global markets, resurges in markets recovering from the spread of COVID-19, our operations in impacted areas could experience further adverse financial impacts due to market changes and other resulting events and circumstances.
 The extent to which the COVID-19 outbreak impacts our financial condition will depend on future developments that are highly uncertain and cannot be predicted, including new information that may emerge concerning the severity of COVID-19, the longevity of COVID-19, the impact of COVID-19 on economic activity, and the actions to contain its impacts on public health and the global economy.
 The impact of COVID-19 may also exacerbate other risks discussed in Item 1A of our Annual Report on Form 10-K for the year ended December 31, 2019, any of which could have a material effect on our financial condition, results of operations and cash flows.